How to Manage Conflict at Work, Part II: From Values to Communication

 “I may not want what you want, but I hope there’s a way you can get it (without my losing anything/even if I have to lose something).”

-This combination of listening and empathetic speech helps reduce the negative, damaging atmosphere that conflict can foster.
-Respectful communication, no matter how tentative, provides a context for building or rebuilding a more positive sense of relationship and a bit of optimism about continuing the dialogue.
+This combination of curious listening and empathetic speech helps reduce the negative, damaging atmosphere that conflict can foster.
+Respectful communication, no matter how tentative, creates an opportunity for building or rebuilding a more positive sense of relationship and a bit of optimism about continuing the dialogue.
 Next week, we’ll work on a stronger footing for potential cooperation.

 Onward and upward,